mcnultyc/chord-dht-simulation/README.md

     - Therefore, the number of servers has a logarithmic relationship with the number of hops
 - This was more or less expected, because the finger table avoids the need for a linear search and significantly reduces the number of successor nodes that must be found in order to locate the key
     - With the finger table implementation of the Chord algorithm, the number of nodes which must be contacted to find a successor in an *n*-node cloud overlay network is ***O(log n)***

+To view images and analysis, see `Documentation.pdf` located in the project root directory.